Code-Platoon-Curriculum/curriculum/optional_lessons/javascript-oop.md

 ### The `this` keyword

 Before learning about prototypes in JS, first we need to understand how the `this` keyword _really_ works in JS.
-Unlike `self` in Python, `this` in JS is not specific to classes, and it's meaning is determined in an odd way known as 'dynamic scoping', in which the value of `this` isn't determined by where it is written in the code (like `self` is in Python) but rather by _where_ it is ran, i.e. it's 'context'.
+Unlike `self` in Python, `this` in JS is not specific to classes, and its meaning is determined in an odd way known as 'dynamic scoping', in which the value of `this` isn't determined by where it is written in the code (like `self` is in Python) but rather by _where_ it is ran, i.e. its 'context'.
 This is a confusing concept, but we will do our best to explain it simply.
 An important point to note however is that this behavior will differ depending on whether you use the regular function (`function() { }`) syntax, or the arrow function syntax (`()=>{}`).

 ```js
 // `this` is not attached to any object, so it refers to 'global' in node (an empty object).